top of page

 The Errors of Mankind

 The Errors of Mankind: Mistaking the True Conditions for Our Well-Being is an allegory about human nature, probing into the circumstances which gives rise to its evil side as well as its redemption.
-It is a story that provides a two-fold message: first, the self-centered behavior of individuals and nations eventually destroys both the perpetuators and their victims; and second, only a shared belief and obedience to universal standards can assure the happiness of all.

 The main characters are: Will, a Vietnam veteran; Johann, a distant relative of Will’s who is a German veteran of World War II; and Lena, an Auschwitz survivor.
 Will is still struggling to find purpose after losing his beliefs in Vietnam while Johann still expresses a strong belief in the discredited regime he once fought for.
 The two begin an uneasy collaboration to deconstruct their disastrous past and overcome their cultural and familial legacies but are ultimately led to redemption by Lena.